AECOM (ACM): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-The company was formed via a spin-off and consolidation of existing business units from Ashland Oil, not through external seed funding or venture capital typical of startups.
+AECOM was formed through a spin-off and consolidation of existing business units from its parent company, Ashland Oil, Inc., rather than through traditional seed funding or venture capital.
+The initial capital was essentially the value of the established businesses and assets it inherited.

 AECOM (ACM) Ownership Structure